Chamber: Sunday, June 2, 7:30 p.m.

 Bartók’s Étude, op.
 18, no. 3, is a severe piece: unrelentingly dissonant and bewilderingly complex.
 Chernov gave it an in-your-face performance that created an unsettled feeling, not musically, but physically as though you went through some strange and unexplainable life experience that you occasionally relive.

 Scriabin’s Sonata No. 5, op.
 53, was a revelation.
 This was a piece that I learned for writing about this competition and so had no idea how it would play in a live performance.
 In study, it seemed overly sectional and moody: some tempo changes last a few measures.
 In reality, this is a marvelous piece that is sectional in a way, but every turn is of surprises rather than dead ends.
 Jazz influences abounded in both rhythm and in the complexity of the chords.
 Perhaps this was because of Chernov’s revelatory performance.
-Some of his tempo choices were not what you would have expected, a molto rallentando gave new meaning to the word molto, but it all worked and leaves you hoping to year it again.
+Some of his tempo choices were not what you would have expected, a molto rallentando gave new meaning to the word molto, but it all worked and leaves you hoping to hear it again.

 Purcell’s Suite in C Major, Z. 666 was a palette cleanser but didn’t reveal anything new about the pianist.